SlowsieNT/dbtools/README.md

 require_once "inc/db/tables/...";
 // if user is null (in this case), value "root" will be used (default: root) DB::NewConnect("dbname", null, "password");
-// only after NewConnect you are able to
+// only after NewConnect you are able to use tables
 ?>
 ```